Cascading Losses in Reinsurance Networks: Real World Implications of the Network Model

 Another type of spiral that can happen is when a relaxed cycle is damped by a node outside the cycle.
 See Figure~\ref{fig:damped_cycle} for an example.
 In this case, in each trip through the cycle, a small proportion of excess liability is siphoned off by the damping reinsurer.
 The remaining proportion continues around the cycle until a proportion of it is again siphoned off by the damper.
 In equilibrium, a disproportionate amount of the excess loss can be left on the damping reinsurer, depending on the cap parameters in the cycle.
-This said, the damping reinsurer may not be aware of the role they are taking in the network; given their local first-degree information, they may think they're only reinsuring one firm instead of the whole cycle.
-If there are multiple damping reinsurers, as in Figure~\ref{fig:damped_cycle2}, it will be difficult to predict whether one of the dampers (and which one) will be left with disproportionate excess liability if there is imperfect information about network parameters.
+The damping reinsurer may not be aware of the role they are taking in the network; given local first-degree information, they may think they are only reinsuring one firm instead of the whole cycle.

+If there are multiple damping reinsurers, it will be difficult to predict whether one of the dampers (and which one) will be left with disproportionate excess liability if there is imperfect information about network parameters.
 For instance, one damping contract could have a low cap, leaving most liability on the second damping contract.
 Alternatively, a contract cap within the cycle could be activated and leave most excess loss on one of the reinsurers in the cycle.
-These damped spirals can be more extreme, aggregating losses from multiple sources.
-Figure~\ref{fig:damped_cycle3} is an example where losses from multiple primary insurers are aggregated through the relaxed cycle, leaving all excess liability with the damping reinsurer.

-Counterintuitive behavior from reinsurance spirals can get more extreme.
-A node can be arbitrarily far from a relaxed cycle in a connected graph but still be left with disproportionate excess loss.
-Figure~\ref{fig:damped_cycle_chain} gives an example of a damping chain of reinsurers.
-Under some parameter sets, the majority of excess loss can be left on the node at the end of the chain, even though it is three steps removed from the graph cycle.
+We can also have a damping chain of reinsurers.
+In this case, a node can be arbitrarily far from a relaxed cycle in a connected graph but still be left with disproportionate excess loss.

-In another example of counterintuitive behavior, a contract cap, which is meant to protect a reinsurer against losses that are higher than anticipated, can actually cause greater loss to the firm it was meant to protect.
-Figure~\ref{fig:cap_worse} gives an example where this can happen.
-If edge $(C,B)$ has a cap that is reached, it can cause $B$ to default. $B$'s default can in turn cause $A$ to default, which can make $C$ worse off because $A$ can no longer reimburse $C$ for some losses from $D$.
-If there are default costs, the loss of reinsurance payments from $A$ to $C$ to cover claims from $D$ can outweigh the additional reinsurance payments $C$ would have paid to $B$.